Investigamer/Proxyshop/README.md

 editing setting and change these appearances in Photoshop, or better yet create your own templates for this app using Photoshop.
 This app **REQUIRES** Photoshop to work, and Photoshop is used to build the card.
 Knowledge of Photoshop is not required to use the app, but if you go into it expecting "Card Conjurer" levels of customization, you'll most likely need to get really comfortable with Photoshop.
-We have guides and resources to help you along the way, I just don't want anyone expecting the app to serve one purpose, when in reality it serves a different purpose.
-If you understand this reality, read on to learn how to set it up! :)
+We have guides and resources to help you along the way, if you decide to go all-in!

 # Credits
 * Chilli Axe for his outstanding [MTG Photoshop Automation](https://github.com/chilli-axe/mtg-photoshop-automation) project that Proxyshop was inspired by, and for producing many of the base PSD templates that have been modified to work with Proxyshop